railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_motivate_your_people.rst

 Holiday Management
 ------------------

-you can manage the leaves taken by employees using :mod:`hr_holidays` module.The configuration wizard to install this module is shown below.
+You can manage leaves taken by employees using the :mod:`hr_holidays` module.
+The configuration wizard to install this module is shown below:

 .. figure::  images/config_wiz_holidays.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Configuration wizard to install hr_holidays module*

-Using the menu :menuselection:`Human Resources --> Holidays --> Leave Requests` employee can put the leave request.
+Using the menu :menuselection:`Human Resources --> Holidays --> Leave Requests` an employee can request a leave.

 .. figure::  images/employee_leave_request_form.png
-   :scale: 50
+   :scale: 75
    :align: center

-   *Leave request form*
+   *Leave Request form*

 Leaves requests can be recorded by employees and validated by their managers.
-Once a leave request is validated it appears automatically in the agenda of the employee.
+Once a leave request is validated, it appears automatically in the agenda of the employee.
-You can define several allowance types (paid holidays, sickness, etc) and manage allowances per type.
+You can define several allowance types (paid holidays, sickness, etc.) and manage allowances per type.

-OpenERP can provide following features for efficient holiday management process.
+OpenERP can provide the following features for efficient holiday management process:

-* It helps you to manage leaves and leaves' requests.
+* It helps you to manage leaves and leave requests.
-* A synchronisation with an internal agenda (use of the CRM module) is possible: in order to automatically create a case when an holiday request is accepted, you have to link the holidays status to a case section.
+* Synchronisation with an internal agenda (use of :mod:`crm`) is possible: in order to automatically create a case when a holiday request is accepted, you have to link the holidays status to a case section.
-* You can set up  colour preferences according to your leave type like `Seak Leave` should be red in reports.
+* You can set up colour preferences according to your leave type, for example, `Sick Leave` should be red in reports.
-* An employee can make an ask for more off-days by making a new Allocation
+* An employee can request for more days off, by making a new Allocation Request through :menuselection:`Human Resources --> Holidays --> Allocation Requests`.

-The statistical report for the leaves can be seen using :menuselection:`Human Resources --> Reporting --> Holidays --> Leaves Analysis` menu.
+The statistical report for leaves can be seen using the :menuselection:`Human Resources --> Reporting --> Holidays --> Leaves Analysis` menu.

 ..
 Copyright © Open Object Press.
 All rights reserved.